 Safe Teens Online was started to bridge a gap in cybersecurity practices among young adults.
 There are numerous incidents where human errors lead to significant cybersecurity breaches and impact their confidence in the system.
 On the other side of the breaches, the software systems were not designed in a way that allowed the problem to easily be solved.

-Vineeth Veeramachaneni and Sindhu Yaramosu, founders of Safeteens Online tried a different approach.
-They conducted a comprehensive empirical study of teenagers’ cybersecurity practices, their understanding of privacy, factors influencing their behaviors, social effects, etc.
+Vineeth Veeramachaneni, founder of Safeteens Online tried a different approach. he conducted a comprehensive empirical study of teenagers’ cybersecurity practices, their understanding of privacy, factors influencing their behaviors, social effects, etc.

 The research spanned more than 400 students in 32 different school districts across the globe.
 Two critical factors, as seen from the study, were the stigma effect and the low perceived value of digital security.